-Class E:
+Class E

-This provides permitted development rights within the area surrounding a house ("the curtilage") for:
+This provides permitted development rights within the area surrounding a house ('the curtilage') for:

-- any building or enclosure, swimming or other pool required for a purpose incidental to the enjoyment of the dwellinghouse as such, or the maintenance, improvement or other alteration of such a building or enclosure; or - a container used for domestic heating purposes for the storage of oil or liquid petroleum gas.
+- (a) any building or enclosure, swimming or other pool required for a purpose incidental to the enjoyment of the dwellinghouse as such, or the maintenance, improvement or other alteration of such a building or enclosure or - (b) a container used for domestic heating purposes for the storage of oil or liquid petroleum gas

-Class E sets out the rules on permitted development for buildings etc within the area of land surrounding a house.
+Class E sets out the rules on permitted development for buildings etc within the area of land surrounding a house (guidance under Class A above (A.1 (a)) describes what will be the 'curtilage').
 Buildings should not be attached to the house and should be built for purposes incidental to the enjoyment of the house.
-Paragraph E.4 of the rules indicates that purposes incidental to the enjoyment of the house includes the keeping of poultry, bees, pet animals, birds or other livestock for the domestic needs or personal enjoyment of the occupants of the house.
+Paragraph E.4 of Class E indicates that purposes incidental to the enjoyment of the house includes the keeping of poultry, bees, pet animals, birds or other livestock for the domestic needs or personal enjoyment of the occupants of the house.